nasa/trick/docs/developer_docs/Variable-Server.md

 ```

-### VariableServerThread and VariableServerListenThread no longer use pthread_cancel
+### VariableServerSessionThread and VariableServerListenThread no longer use pthread_cancel
 New termination design:
 ```
 Additions to Threadbase